 Carol Wagner has lived in Austin 18 years.
 Her professional experience includes VP of consumer marketing for Citibank in New York, account management for BBDO Advertising in Los Angeles, and founder of a marketing consulting practice in Austin, Texas.
 She has produced documentary films as well.

-Carol is currently a member of the Fusebox Festival Board of Directors, KLRU Strategic Planning Committee, and co-chair of the Texas Book Festival Board of Advisors.
+Carol is currently a member of the Fusebox Festival Board of Directors, and KLRU Strategic Planning Committee.
 Other community organization engagements include Austin Museum of Art Trustee, Art Ball Chair, KIPP Austin Schools Luncheon Chair and St. Stephens Episcopal School Gala Chair.
 Carol earned a BA in Journalism from the University of Oklahoma and her MBA from the University of Southern California.

 Darryl Tocker is the third Executive Director of the Tocker Foundation since its inception in 1964.
 The Tocker Foundation supports rural public libraries in Texas.
 During his term with the Tocker Foundation, Mr. Tocker has advanced the organization’s commitment to public library advocacy.
 Due to the many initiatives and projects the Tocker Foundation was one of the initial organizations on the American Library Association’s National Honor Roll and a recipient of the Texas Library Association’s Centennial Champion medallion.
 In addition to his role with the Foundation, Darryl Tocker serves on the board of the Friends of Libraries and Archives of Texas, the support organization to the Texas State Library.
 He is a member of the Board of the Barbara Jordan Freedom Foundation and the Executive Board of Raising Austin, Inc. Mr. Tocker also serves on the Advisory Board of the University of Texas, School of Information.
 Mr. Tocker’s affiliations include his long time memberships to the American Library Association, Texas Library Association and Conference of Southwest Foundations.